“I don’t have a single cent coming in”: What it’s like to be a nail tech during coronavirus

 Fast Company spoke with two Mandarin-speaking nail technicians via a translator through the New York Nail Salon Workers Association, about the challenges they are currently facing during this global pandemic.
 “Everything is really difficult,” says Nicole C., 50, an eyebrow and nail specialist who works at a salon in Manhattan.

-“If the boss decides to open the salon tomorrow,” says Nicole’s coworker Celine, 58, a long-time manicurist.
-“Then I have to go do it.”
+“If the boss decides to open the salon tomorrow,” says Nicole’s coworker Celine, 58, a long-time manicurist, “then I have to go do it.”

 Here is what it’s like for these workers, now stuck at home:

-“I don’t have one cent coming in.”
+“I don’t have one cent coming in”

 On top of that, I feel I may have the coronavirus.
 I feel some of the symptoms, including the difficulty breathing, but I am not completely sure.